barrantesisrael/umr.praktikum/README.md

 #### Experimental Data

-* Slides and data for the course: [link](http://tiny.cc/UMRMicrobiome2018) (this will expire shortly after the Praktikum sessions).
+* Slides and data for the course: [link](http://tiny.cc/UMRMicrobiome2018) (this link will expire shortly after the Praktikum sessions).

 Alternatively, the course can be also followed using the [MiSeq SOP](http://www.mothur.org/w/images/d/d6/MiSeqSOPData.zip) FASTQ files.